-In this post, I am focusing mostly on the type of crossdressing I experienced.
-It was addictive and mostly sexual.
-However, I think most of what I write here could also be fitting and helpful for people who struggle with gender dysphoria.
-The coveting of a new body, the desire to replace the Creator and rejecting what he has made can also easily become idolatry.
+In this post, I am focusing mostly on crossdressing for the purposes of sexual pleasure, whether due to transvestic fetishism or autogynephilia.
+This type of crossdressing is very addictive.
+However, even for those struggling much more with gender dysphoria rather than sexual addiction, the coveting of a new body and identity can become idolatry in the same way.
 Most of the ideas in this post come from a pastor named Tim Keller.
 I’ve been reading some of what he has written about idolatry in general and I found it powerful and very interesting.

-So before we get into crossdressing, let me just explain his view of what idolatry is in general terms.
+To start, let me share a few ideas about idolatry is in general terms.
 There are a couple types of idolatry.
 We can fall into idolatry by worshiping God in the incorrect way, such as trying to worship him using a golden calf instead of the way he told us to worship him.
 We can also fall into idolatry by worshiping other gods, or other things, in place of God.
 And since God demands ALL of our worship, we are still falling in idolatry if we give God 90% of our worship, and something else 10% of our worship.
 This is the kind of idolatry that crossdressing can fit into.
 But how do we know if we are worshiping something else besides God?
 If we don’t bow down to anything else does that mean we don’t worship anything else?
 No. There are ways we worship besides just bowing down or praying.
-So here are some ideas about idolatry I’ve gleaned from Keller:
+So here are some ideas about idolatry I’ve gleaned from Keller.
+Following each point I relate what he said to crossdressing.

 1. Idolatry is the inordinate desire for anything.
 Idolatry can even be the desire for good things.
 In fact, good things usually end up being idols more often because most of us naturally desire good things.
 But it becomes idolatry when the desire is inordinate, when we desire that thing out of proportion to how good it is.
 So it’s idolatry when we desire it more than we should be desiring it.
 For example, it’s good to desire money because we need it for survival.
 But if we become consumed with it, full of greed, and obsessed with making as much money as we can, even if we hurt people to do it, we know we have made an idol out of money.